jonli123/cs244-jellyfish-reproduction/README.md

 1. Open up a terminal
 1. Clone this repo, `$ git clone https://github.com/brucespang/jellyfish-reproduction.git`
 1. `$ cd jellyfish-reproduction`
 1. Run `$ vagrant up` to create your Vagrant box.
 This takes some time--it will download a VM from vagrant and set it up.
 For me, it took about 3 minutes.
+There's currently a bug where the VM looks for a user on the host machine that doesn't exist.
+Until we are able to fix it in the starter code, you can manually fix it [using this information from piazza](https://piazza.com/class/k7m53jbmw0n6qf?cid=22).
 1. Run `$ vagrant ssh` to log into the newly created box.

 You should see something like this: